ajaquith/markerbench/content/posts/metrics-rothman.md

 ---
 title: Metrics, Rothman, and Gaming the System
+authors:
-author: arj
+ - arj
 date: 2006-11-18 10:27:51 -0500
 tags:
   - security
   - metrics
 aliases:
   - /blog/2006/11/18/Metrics-Rothman-and-Gaming-the-System/
 ---
 As usual, the purposefully provocative, belligerently blogging Mike Rothman has [gone and done it again](http://securityincite.com/blog/mike-rothman/the-daily-incite-november-14-2006#TBP2) &#x2014; aimed his treacly firehose at security metrics.
 Most recently, he's waded into the post-fest on the subject, of which [Amrit Williams](http://techbuddha.wordpress.com/2006/11/15/you-can-measure-security/), [Rich Mogull](http://securosis.com/2006/11/15/no-metrics-no-budget-or-paycheck/), [Pete Lindstrom](http://spiresecurity.typepad.com/spire_security_viewpoint/2006/11/security_metric.html) and [Alex Hutton](http://riskmanagementinsight.com/riskanalysis/?p=55) have been willing participants.

 Now, I recognize that Mike's stock-in-trade is hyperbole.
 He generally tells you exactly what he thinks, albeit with some slight exaggeration to get people's blood pumped up and their tongues wagging in reply.
 He wants spirited debate, and if it takes a little baiting to get it, he'll do it.